mortezakowkabi/jcb-persian-documentation/046-General-overview-of-how-community-snippets-work.md

 1. JCB checks if a snippet with the same *Name*, *Type*, and *Library* exists.
 2. If not, it assigns your details as the contributor.
-3. If yes, it retains the original contributor’s data.
+3. If yes, it retains the original contributor's data.

 ---